DefGuard/docs/deployment-strategies/standalone-package-based-installation/database.md

 ### Configuration

-Here is a brief guide on how to create a dedicated database user and make a database dedicated to Defguard Core.
+Here is a brief guide on how to create a dedicated database user and a database for Defguard Core.

 First, issue this command to create a new database user named **defguard**.
 The command will prompt for a password for the new user.